-How To Choose A Waterproof Window Treatment in Dallas09/29/2016Collins Jones Anywhere you call home, from Dallas to hundreds of miles away, your house shares a need with every other one in the U.S.: waterproof window treatments.
+How To Choose A Waterproof Window Treatment in Dallas09/29/2016Collins Jones Anywhere you call home, from Dallas to hundreds of miles away, your house shares a need with every other one in the country: waterproof window treatments.
 No matter the structure of your house, the outdoor climate, or the size of your family living in your house, you’ll usually have the same rooms with humidity: the basement, bathrooms, and the kitchen.
-As you may have figured, not every window treatment is made equal as to how well they handle moisture and water.
+As you may have figured, not every window treatment is created equal as to how well they handle moisture and water.
 To simplify it, we’ll break down proficient each window treatment is at standing up to moisture and find out which ones work best in the spaces that see the most water.
-Level 1: Window Treatments That Won’t Stand Up To Water Seasoned Dallas homeowners know that there are some materials that don’t do well with moisture.
+Level 1: Window Treatments That Won’t Stand Up To Moisture Seasoned Dallas homeowners know that there are some materials that don’t do well with moisture.
 Go ahead and ask any hardwood floor owner what water can do to lumber.
 Solid wood does not get along with moisture, as it makes wood swell and bow, which can make wood window treatments inoperable.
-Consistent water can also turn the existing cavities of the wood into the perfect home for mildew.
-These facts suggest solid wood furnishings and window treatments should stay far away from moisture-heavy areas like the bathroom.
+Consistent water can also turn the existing cavities of the wood into the perfect home for bacteria.
+These facts suggest solid wood furnishings and window treatments should stay far away from moisture-heavy areas such as the bathroom.
 Fabric window treatments are also not great with moisture.
 Despite the fact that the wear to fabric may not be as intense or easy to see, extended and recurring exposure to humidity can compromise the weave of many fabrics, and that can cause discoloration and fabric thinning.
 Level 2: Water-resistant Window Treatments Though not strictly waterproof, window treatments in this category aren’t at risk of permanent damage when chosen for damp rooms.
 This group of window treatments includes most anything labeled as “faux wood,” like faux wood blinds.
 Faux wood blinds can give you the aesthetic of a natural wood window treatment, adding contemporary fashion to your bathroom and much-needed privacy, without the headache that homeowners might get every time it gets too steamed up.
 More window treatments that tend to resist the majority of wear from water are metal blinds.
 Though they don’t possess the same design appeal and coverage offered by other window treatments, aluminum blinds are versatile.
 They can be purchased in a huge variety of colors, with cut-out options and additional features for privacy, while simultaneously being a great fit for those possible problem rooms.
 Remember though that blinds that possess cords or fabric bands may not be optimal for moisture-rich areas.
-Level 3: 100% Waterproof Window Treatments This is what we’ve been waiting for: the window treatment that laughs off humidity, dampness, liquid and more like they were nothing.
+Level 3: 100% Waterproof Window Treatments This is what we’ve waited for: the window treatment that laughs off humidity, dampness, liquid and more like they were nothing.
 Sunburst Shutters Dallas is pleased to provide one of the only totally waterproof window treatments available in our Polywood® plantation shutters.
 A fantastic window treatment for the laundry room or kitchen, Polywood shutters are made from a particular compound that is completely invulnerable to the weakening effects of water, whether originating inside your house or from the weather outside.
 Don’t believe it?
-We can show you how well Polywood can handle wear, and we’re so satisfied with its resilience that we guarantee every shutter with our Lifetime Limited Warranty.
+We can show you how well Polywood can handle wear, and we’re so satisfied with its resilience that every product is backed with our Lifetime Limited Warranty.
 In fact, Polywood shutters could be hosed down and they’d still perform superbly, with no issues.
 Make Sure Your Windows Are Ready For Anything, Dallas If your home is in a coastal or humid climate, or if you want new window treatments for the bathroom or kitchen, a waterproof window treatment needs to be a chief priority.
 Let Sunburst Shutters Dallas help by calling 214-301-5066 to set up your free in-home consultation.
 And to get further inspiration for those rooms and more, check out our new Ultimate Room Guide to get the lowdown on the most effective window treatments for every room in your Dallas house!